How Being A Parent Can Affect Your Mental Health

 This may be the most obvious cause of poor mental health in parents.
 No matter how much a parent devotes themselves to their child, there is always a conflict between the parent’s interests as an individual and the child’s needs.
 A parent always has to put their child first but this does not mean that the parent is any less aware of the fact that they are losing touch with their own dreams and desires.

 The parent is also stuck in the psychological rabbit-hole of “always being able to do more”.
-When one of their child’s needs is met, they move on to the next or the child will quickly remind the parent of their duty to do so.
+When one of their child’s needs is met, they move on to the next or else the child will quickly remind the parent of their duty to do so.

-In other words, the parent is constantly being made aware of the fact that, in the conflict between the child’s needs and their own interests, the child’s needs will always win and the thought of losing time-after-time affects the parent’s morale.
+In other words, the parent is constantly being made aware of the fact that, in the conflict between the child’s needs and their own interests, the child’s needs will always win and the thought of losing time-after-time ultimately affects the parent’s morale.

 When the parents become aware of this, they realize that the child in essence “owns them”.
 This causes a part of the parent to resent the child and the thought of resenting their child (even if it’s only a small part of them that does so) causes the parent to feel a strong sense of shame, adding to the depression caused by the original conflict between the child’s needs and their own interests.

 Another aspect of parenting which can have an adverse effect on mental health is the difference in expectations between Parent A and Parent B.

 No matter how much a set of parents accept each other’s differences, the standard (when it comes to child rearing) will always be set in accordance to the parent with the highest expectations of themselves.

 Few parents want to see themselves as a considerably worse parent than the other or as someone who seems to have a nonchalant attitude towards child rearing in comparison to the other parent.
 And even in the rare cases when someone does not mind being considered a lesser parent, the frustration and disappointment of the other parent will often be too much to bear.